Conan the Barbarian (2011 film): Casting

 In January 2010, Jason Momoa was selected for the role of Conan.
 Momoa beat Kellan Lutz for the role.
-He was enrolled in an intense six-week training program at a stunt and martial arts academy in Los Angeles for his part, while still finalising negotiations for the film.
+He was enrolled in an intense six-week training programme at a stunt and martial arts academy in Los Angeles for his part, while still finalising negotiations for the film.
 Momoa intended to add 10 pounds of muscle to his 215-pound frame, with the help of The Bourne Ultimatum's stunt performer David Leitch, and the martial arts stunt coordinator for The Matrix Reloaded and The Matrix Revolutions, Chad Stahelski.

 Leo Howard was cast as the younger Conan in the film, as the first 15 minutes focused on Conan's youth.

 The casting call for Conan's father, Corin, reveals the character to be "powerfully built, intelligent, graceful, master swordsman, skilled blacksmith, de facto leader of Cimmerians and Conan's father.
 He resolves to answer the terrible request of his dying wife and cuts Conan out of her so she can see him.
 He then shoulders the burden of raising Conan, which proves to be daunting given the boy's savage nature.
 Corin teaches his son the meaning of the sword: a hot blade must be cooled and tempered.
 When Khalar finally corners him and tortures him to death, he shows no regret nor pain, hiding his concern for his son's safety from the eyes of the enemy."
 Mickey Rourke first entered negotiations.
 Originally, talks had happened before but after a period of no talk, offers were returned to Rourke in February 2010.
 Rourke left the project for a second time, in apparent favor of the Immortals film.
 Ron Perlman took on the character in March 2010.

 Bob Sapp portrays Ukafa, "a leader of Kushite Tribemen from the savannahs of Kush.
 Ukafa is Khalar Zym's second in command, jealous that Zym's daughter, Marique, will one day be warlord.
 He obeys his leader but plots the overthrow of his daughter.
 He is a mighty warrior and unbeatable in battle—until he meets Conan."